OmodonMajiri/R-We-There-Yet-To-the-Olympics/README.md

 <img src="working_dir/Images/pptbarchart.png", width="400"/> <img src="working_dir/Images/pptmedals.png", width="400"/>

 ### Demographics of the Athletes
 <p>In addition to the interactive data, we also included the demographics of all athletes that participated in the Olympics.
-We included their age, country, height, medal, name, sex, weight, and year they participated.</p>
+The demographics include their age, country, height, medal, name, sex, weight, and year they participated.</p>
 <img src="working_dir/Images/pptdemographics.png">

 ### Fun Facts about the Olympics